Conference Menu

 Organofluorine chemistry has had an undeniable impact on modern society, driving advances in pharmaceuticals, agrochemicals, and materials.
 Yet, growing awareness of the environmental persistence and toxicity of certain fluorinated compounds has prompted renewed scrutiny and regulatory action targeting PFAS.
 This symposium aims to unite researchers across the full spectrum of organofluorine chemistry, from the synthesis and reactivity of novel fluorinated motifs to the design of life-saving drugs and the environmental monitoring, fate, and remediation of persistent fluorinated pollutants.
 By fostering dialogue between organic and environmental chemists, this interdisciplinary forum will explore innovative strategies to advance the field responsibly and sustainably.

-Molecular Design and Function in pi-Conjugated Systems (OR/MT)
+Molecular Design and Function in pi-Conjugated Systems (OR)

 Organizers